bitwarden/help/_articles/miscellaneous/extension-wont-load-in-private-mode.md

 There are currently 3 workarounds for auto-filling a login while in Firefox's private browsing mode:

-(1) Use the right-click context menu:
+1. Use the right-click context menu:
    1. Navigate to the website's login page while browsing in a private window.
    2. Right click the page.
 A context menu will appear.
    3. Select **Bitwarden** &rarr; **Auto-fill** and then pick your login.

-(2) Copy/paste your login credentials by accessing your vault in the popup from a regular, non-private browsing window.
+2. Copy/paste your login credentials by accessing your Vault in the popup from a regular, non-private browsing window.

-(3) Use the keyboard shortcut for auto-filling a login (CTRL + SHIFT + L by default on Windows, CMD + SHIFT + L by default on Mac)
+3. Use the keyboard shortcut for auto-filling a login (CTRL + SHIFT + L by default on Windows, CMD + SHIFT + L by default on Mac)

 ## References